-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+These financial statements have been prepared on a going concern basis and in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.

-The financial statements have been prepared on a historical cost basis, except for the revaluation of certain properties and financial instruments that are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies below.
+The financial statements have been prepared on a historical cost basis, except as described in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.